andrew-garfield101/writ/README.md

 # writ

-**AI-native version control for agentic systems.**
+**writ-vcs™ — AI-native version control for agentic systems.**

+> *"Every minute an agent spends figuring out 'what happened before me' is wasted compute.
+Writ minimizes that."*
+>
+> *"One `writ context` call and I know who did what, which specs are complete, where branches diverged, and what files are contested.
+That is genuinely valuable and unlike anything available in git alone."*
+>
+> — AAIS_8, orchestrator agent reviewing a 14-agent, 40-seal project

 Structured checkpoints, spec-driven development, and multi-agent coordination — designed for LLMs, not humans.
+Writ works alongside git, not instead of it.

 ## Install